MarynaShavlak/itbanda-module-2--lesson-4/README.md

     explore and select the services that best suit their needs.
 By presenting information in a clear and visual manner, it helps users make informed choices and boosts their confidence in our services.
+  - **Custom 404 Error Page**: Our project includes a custom-designed 404 error page that appears when users enter a non-existent URL.
+This page features a button that redirects users to the homepage.
+It ensures that even when users encounter a dead end, they have an easy way to navigate back to the homepage, reducing frustration and helping them continue their journey on our website.
+It also presents a professional and user-centric image for our project.
+  - **Order Success Confirmation Page**: it is implemented an Order Success Confirmation Page that users are redirected to after successfully completing an order form.
+On this page, users can review all the information they provided in their order, instilling confidence that their order was submitted accurately.
+Additionally, there's a button link that redirects users to the homepage.
+It enhances user trust and satisfaction.
+It assures users that their order details have been recorded correctly, minimizing any doubts or concerns.
+Moreover, the inclusion of a link to the homepage encourages users to explore further, potentially leading to additional engagement and conversions on our website.